-- Bring some toy animals and money to class today and let he children put on a play to show the story.
+- For younger children, bring some toy animals and money to class today and let he children put on a play to show the story.

 - The moneychangers were distracting all the people from the worship of God.
 Discuss ways that we might distract worshipers today during Sunday assemblies.
 How can we help people worship God?

 - Discuss ways to show respect for God.

 - Acrostic: Write the letters R-E-S-P-E-C-T vertically down the left side of a paper.
 Beside each letter, write a way to show respect for God.

 - Older children can look up the temple in a bible encyclopaedia and find out which areas of the temple were areas restricted to worship.

 - Discuss the kinds of things that make us angry and compare them to the kinds of things that made Jesus angry.

 Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.